CopperSpice API 1.8.2

 Returns the long name of the month for the representation specified by type.
 The month names will be localized according to the system's default locale settings.
 Returns an empty string if the date is invalid.

-The months are enumerated using the following convention:
+Months are named using the following data.

 • 1 = "January"